 In fact, what has been called "the most important religious gathering in all of American history" - the Great Revival of 1801, which led to the formation of the Christian Church and Church of Christ denominations - took place at Cane Ridge, a short drive north of downtown Lexington.
 Thousands of Christians visit the Cane Ridge Shrine each year.

 Another Lexington-area attraction important in American religious history is Shaker Village of Pleasant Hill.
-Pleasant Hill is the nation's largest restored Shaker community.
+Pleasant Hill is the nation's largest collection of restored Shaker buildings.

 Lexington's present-day churches include congregations whose histories go back to the region's earliest settlement days, as well as some of the largest congregations in Kentucky.
 Today, fast-growing Lexington combines longstanding religious traditions with a growing religious diversity.

 More than 50 denominations and religious groups are represented in the hundreds of churches in the Lexington area.
 As you might expect in the Southern "Bible Belt," Baptists are the largest group.
 But there also are Catholic and Hindu, Methodist and Mormon, Mennonite and Chinese Christian congregations.

 Religion plays an important role in the region's educational heritage.
 The area is home to top-ranked Christian liberal arts colleges and seminaries including Georgetown College, Asbury Seminary and Lexington Theological Seminary.

 Whether you are looking for a welcoming place at which to worship; are planning a religious convention or meeting; are interested in religious history; or simply enjoy admiring the architecture of churches old and new, you'll find plenty of points of inspiration in Lexington and the Bluegrass.